Faizul-Bitto/learn-GoLang/08. types of functions/e. higher order function/i. function as parameter/README.md

 ## Next Steps

 - Learn about [function as return value](../ii.%20function%20as%20return%20value/) to complete higher order function concepts
-- Study [closures and lexical scoping](../../09.%20closures/) for advanced function behavior
+- Study [callback functions](../../../f.%20callback%20function/) for event-driven programming
-- Explore [method functions](../../10.%20methods/) for associating functions with types
+- Explore [closure](../../../../11.%20closure/) for functions that capture variables
-- Investigate [concurrent programming with functions](../../11.%20concurrency/) for parallel execution patterns
+- Investigate [parameters and arguments](../../../../09.%20parameters%20and%20arguments/) for advanced parameter handling